O Captain! My Captain! Poem

 O Captain!
 My Captain!
 Character

-Characters The Speaker (Poetic Persona): He is the voice of the poem.
+The Speaker (Poetic Persona): He is the voice of the poem.
 He appears like a sailor or a crew member who addresses the Captain of the ship.
 Although there is national joy in victory, he is personally broken with deep grief because his leader has been killed.
 The Captain (Abraham Lincoln): This is a symbolic character.
 The Captain here represents President Abraham Lincoln.
-He has s...
+He has saved...

 Expand O Captain!
 My Captain!
 Character